Skip to main navigation Skip to main content

 Determine which Child Safety Service Centre will be responsible for case management

-After an investigation and assessment is completed with a substantiated―child in need of protection outcome, case management responsibility will be accepted by:
+After an investigation and assessment is completed with a substantiated―child in need of protection outcome is finalised, as outlined in Finalise the investigation and assessment, case management responsibility will be accepted by:

-• the CSSC in the geographical area where the child and family normally reside
+• the CSSC in the geographical area where the child is living

 or